shenwei356/seqkit/doc/docs/usage.md

         $ seqkit grep -f id.txt seqs.fq.gz -C

-1. Serching non-canonical sequence IDs, Using `--id-regexp` to capture IDs.
+1. Searching non-canonical sequence IDs, Using `--id-regexp` to capture IDs.
    Refer to [section Sequence ID](#sequence-id) and [seqkit seq](#seq) for examples.

 1. Searching with list of sequence names (they may contain whitespace).